 Power

-When selecting a snow blower, consider how much power it has to get the job done.
+When selecting a snow blower, consider how much power it needs to get the job done.
 Snow blowers have either a gas engine or, with battery-powered models, an electric motor.
 A gas snow blower’s power is measured in cubic centimeters.
 The higher the cc, the better able the snow blower is to move through deeper snow and the farther it can launch it.
-Two-stage snow blowers for gravel driveways have engines that range in size between 200cc and 250cc.
+Two-stage snow blowers for gravel driveways have engines ranging between 200cc and 250cc.

-Electric snow blowers generally use two batteries to maximize runtime; they can run on one battery, but they won’t run as long.
-Total runtime varies depending on voltage and amp hours of the batteries, number of batteries used, and, of course, the amount and type of snow that needs to be cleared.
-Depending on these factors, many battery-powered snow blowers can give you between 30 and 70 minutes of continual use.
-Some electric snow blowers even have an additional port that allows for adding a third battery to extend runtime.
+Electric snow blowers generally use two batteries to maximize runtime, though many can run on one battery (but they won’t run as long).
+Total runtime varies depending on the voltage and amp hours of the batteries, the number of batteries used, and, of course, the amount and type of snow being cleared.
+Depending on these factors, many battery-powered snow blowers can run for between 30 and 70 minutes.
+Some electric snow blowers also have an additional port that enables adding a third battery to extend runtime.

-Although battery-powered snow blowers may not be quite as powerful as gas-powered models, they don’t produce exhaust fumes and operate at a much lower noise level.
-They also don’t require periodic oil changes, making them easier to maintain.
+Although battery-powered snow blowers may not be quite as powerful as gas-powered options, they operate at a much lower noise level and don’t produce exhaust fumes.
+They also don’t require periodic oil changes, making snow blower maintenance easier.
 Just keep in mind that lithium-ion batteries typically only last 3 to 6 years before they begin to lose their ability to hold a charge, at which point they need to be replaced.
-This is a major factor to consider given that these large lithium-ion batteries can cost hundreds of dollars.
+Still, even replacing batteries may be less expensive than paying the cost of snow removal in areas that receive regular snowfall.

 Width

 The width of the snow blower refers to the size of its intake and determines how broad a swath of snow the machine can remove with each pass.
-Single-stage snow blowers are capable of removing snow in 11- to 22-inch swaths with each pass, making them suitable for small driveways and walks.
-Two-stage models range in width from 22 to 30 inches, making them suitable for most driveways.
+Most single-stage snow blowers remove snow in 11- to 22-inch swaths with each pass, making them suitable for small driveways and walks.
+Two-stage models range in width from 22 to 30 inches, making them ideal for most driveways.
 Large three-stage snow blowers have intakes that measure up to 40 inches wide.

 Additional Features